Nursing students aren’t aware of some strategies to prevent pressure injuries but feel it falls on them to help out, a survey has found.

 Despite the lower scores in some categories, most students agreed that pressure injury prevention should be a priority and that they personally feel responsible if a pressure injury develops in their patients.

-“The students in this study agreed they had a role [to play] in pressure injury prevention and that it should be a priority.
-The greatest concern about pressure injury prevention attitudes is personal competency beliefs,” the study said.
+“The students in this study agreed they had a role in pressure injury prevention and that it should be a priority.
+The greatest concern about pressure injury prevention attitudes is personal competency beliefs,” the study read.